 Ernest John joined the Cheshire Regiment on 11th July 1904 at Normanton Barracks, Derby (picture right, about 1882), aged 18 years, 3 months.

 He was 5 feet 3¼ inches (1.61 m) tall, weighed 8 stone 6 pounds (118 pounds), had a 36 inch chest, was of ‘fresh‘ complexion with brown eyes and dark brown hair.
 Somewhere along the line he had picked up ‘four small scars on his chest‘.

+At the time of his enlistment Ernest John was living at 22 John Street, Derby.
 It seems he had formerly been a member of the Volunteer Battalion, Notts and Derbyshire Regiment, which is logical as they were based at Normanton Barracks and are the town’s main regimental affiliation.

 Quite why he joined the Cheshires as opposed to a full-time Battalion of the Notts and Derbys is not clear, although the 2nd Battalion were due to be posted to India, where his grandfather and great-grandfather had both served, so this could have been an incentive – who knows!

 At some time in 1904 he set sail for India where he served until his discharge from the Regiment at the end of his three years of Active Service in July 1907.

 For the next 9 years, however, he was a Reservist, contracted to attend a month’s training every year.
 It was as a Reservist that Grandad was recalled to the 1st Battalion on 5th August 1914, ready to embark with the British Expeditionary Force to France.

 Grandad landed in France on the 16th August 1914 and 8 days later was in action at Audregnies, where he was lucky to survive as most of the Battalion was killed, wounded or captured.